Digests

 Primary Holding

-The one-year period for redemption under Section 6 of Act No. 3135 is fixed and non-extendible; it is not tolled or interrupted by the filing of an action to annul the foreclosure sale or to enforce the right of redemption, as allowing otherwise would create a dangerous precedent encouraging frivolous suits and prolonging economic uncertainty over property ownership.
+The one (1)-year period of redemption under Act No. 3135 is fixed, non-extendible, and cannot be tolled or interrupted by the filing of an action to annul the foreclosure sale or to enforce the right of redemption.

 Background